 I now have the Safety Dave TPMS system at 4 times the price, the display is larger and bit more cumbersome to mount and does not have a solar charger so has to be plugged into USB every few weeks, but instead of a 8 to 10 m range it reportedly has a 200m range.
 First long drive coming up in a few days where I will be able to check out how it works.
 It was purchased from Everything Caravans – an online store in Victoria.
 Great service and prices, highly recommend them.

 Update 6th June 2022: Nice long drive from Melbourne to Adelaide and same issue.
 Driving in a straight line the sensors drop off the display after about 45 minutes.
 Chat with Safety Dave help line and we re-programmed the link and parameters as they said this is usually the problem.
 Next drive was Adelaide to Port Augusta – same issue.
 Called them again and was asked it this was with the booster running..
 I replied the what??
 Anyway, it has now been sent back and a replacement will be sent soon with a booster apparently.
 Will see how this one works!

 Update 4th July 2022: booster received in Coober Pedy and installed, now a thousand or so km later of towing it hasn’t missed a beat.
 So yes, the booster solved my issues.
-It came with a cigarette lighter adaptor attached and I have an outside TV cabinet with a cigarette socket in it, so have just left it in there for now.
+It came with a cigarette lighter adaptor attached and I have an outside TV cabinet on the van with a cigarette socket in it, so have just left it in there for now.
 I do also have a 12v ignition wire in behind the fridge that is unused so I may connect it up to that for the long term so I dont need to remember to turn it on and off.
 It will then only run when the car is connected and running.